BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    One of the key data tables required by PalmettoBUG (can be made inside the GUI).
-It is used for the *Analysis* portion of the program, and assigns a *marker_class* to each channel of the dataset (typically type, state, or none) that affects how that channels is used for *clustering* and plotting functions of the analysis.
+It is used for the *Analysis* portion of the program, and assigns a *marker_class* to each channel of the dataset (type, state, or none...) that affects how that channels is used for *clustering* and plotting functions of the analysis.
+   This convention is derived from :ref:`CATALYST`

 Batch Correction
 ^^^^^^^^^^^^^^^^